Euramsia/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a student of Neuroscience and Cognition at Utrecht University, with a background in molecular biology.
+I am currently researching local global perception bias, but my interests cover a wide range of topics and I am searching for a field where I can combine as many as possible of them.
+My academic path so far has covered nearly everything between chemistry and psychology at least to some degree, while my work was focused on microbiological and genetic research on one hand and cognitive psychology on the other hand.

-My research up to now was in molecular biology and experimental psychology.
-Currently I am finishing my Master's studies and am active in promoting Open Science.
+Furthermore I am very interested in promoting Open Science, when I find time for it, in particular Open Data, alternative publishing models, and the recognition and rewards aspect of academia.

 {{< icon name="download" pack="fas" >}} Open my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.